 Sharing data does not neccesarily mean immediately nor completely without restrictions.
 Research data can also be made available under embargo, to be shared only after a specific time.
 Or data can be made available on a non-public site, where access is granted on request.
 In this way there is more insight on who uses the data and how.
 The licence on the data defines who is allowed to do what with the data.

 Whatever public repository you choose, ensure that it has a quality mark (such as the 'data seal of approval') and that the data recieves a persistent identifier for permanent referral to the data.

 Do you wish to keep your data available permanently?
-Then the online archiving system EASY offered by DANS is a good option.
+The online archiving system EASY offered by DANS is a good option for data in the social sciences and humanities.
+For more technical data, geo spatial data and engineering data, 4TU.ResearchData is a good option.

 Do you, as group or project, wish to keep your data together, manage it and keep complete control on who has access to it?
 Opt for DataverseNL.
 A Dataverse can be applied for through the library.

 Research data associated with scientific publications can be stored in DRYAD; various academic journals facilitate this.